Inter Miami CF Looks For First Win Of 2022 MLS Season Vs. Austin FC

 Austin was 9-21-4 overall in the 2021 season while going 7-8-2 at home.

-Sunday’s game is the first time these teams meet this season.MORE NEWS: Revamped Nursing Home Standards Pass Florida House
+Sunday’s game is the first time these teams meet this season.MORE NEWS: Ukrainians, Supporters Gather At Bayfront Park, As Russians Continue Attack On European Nation

 (© Copyright 2022 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)